 HAA global Networking night

-HAE Boston participates in HAA GNN event in Boston along with other HAA SIGs and Clubs.
+HAE participates in HAA GNN events around the world along with other HAA SIGs and Clubs.
 This, once a year, event brings together Harvard alumni for networking over light refreshments.
-The event is held simultaneously across the globe.

-Boston chapter organizes a reception during the commencement week celebrations taking advantage of Harvard alumni who converge into Cambridge the Saturday after Commencement.
-For the first time this year, HAE Boston is planning a New Graduates reception.
+HAE and our Boston chapter organize a reception during the commencement week celebrations taking advantage of Harvard alumni who converge into Cambridge the Saturday after Commencement.

-The chapter committees are responsible for various activities of the chapter.
+Each chapter has committees that are responsible for various activities of the chapter.
 Chapters have flexibility around the structure and membership of the committees.
 Committee members can be elected by members or nominated by the co-chairs.
 Committees include:

 Finance Committee: Oversee the finances of the chapter, including chapter activity planning and reaching out to potential chapter supporters

 Events Committee: Responsible for planning and execution of events.
 Also collaborate with other organizations for joint events